NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

         }
     }

-**Step 5:** The final call to update `UpdateSystemOutputRequired` should 0 out any remaining sensbile and latent loads.
+**Step 5:** The final call to update `UpdateSystemOutputRequired` should 0 out any remaining sensible and latent loads.

     UpdateSystemOutputRequired(state, ActualZoneNum, SysOutputProvided, LatOutputProvided);